rogerio-ushiro/memory-card-game/README.md

  This is base on the very known memory card game.
 It's a card game where players take turns flipping over two cards at a time with the goal of finding pairs of matching cards.
 The cards are initially placed face-down in a grid-like arrangement.
 On each turn, the player chooses two cards to flip over.
 If the two cards match, the player keeps the pair and goes again.
 If the two cards do not match, the player flips them back over and the next player takes their turn.
 The game continues until all pairs have been found.
 The player with the most pairs at the end of the game is the winner.

+## Features

+- Shuffle cards.
+- Timer.
+- Gained Points notification.
+- Scoreboard.
+- "Well done" or "Time's up" notification at the end of the game.
+- Automated restart.

 ## Demonstration